 Now, creating that card, you should notice that the Tag name you entered in the Tags field did not go away.

 This means you can create and create several cards without having to worry about putting Tags in every single time—that’s pretty handy.

 The second method is the Card Browser.
 You open it up by clicking on “Browse” on the Home Screen or pressing “B” in the same place.

-Then, just find your cards by clicking on a deck where you put your new cards in (1), then select your cards on the right-hand side (2), and click on “Add Tags” button (3)
+Then, just find your cards by clicking on a deck where you put your new cards in (1), then select your cards on the right-hand side (2), and press Ctrl + Shift + A.

-I don’t prefer this method because it’s rather easy to mess this up and add tags to other cards when you already have a large collection of cards — just thinking about organizing it is already a disaster.
+I don’t prefer this method because it’s rather easy to mess this up.
+Imagine accidentally adding tags to other cards when you already have a large collection of cards — just thinking about organizing it is already a disaster.

 Let’s move on to the more practical guide—How I make Anki Cards.